akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params/crosstab_with_params.md

 ### Parameters

 We now need a pair of report parameters.
-This will allow the user to customize the report by selecting 1) the district for which the data is shown, and 2) the field in the survey which is measured.
+This will allow the user to customize the report by selecting 1) the field in the survey which is measured, and 2) the district for which the data is shown.

+#### Survey field parameter

 In the outline, right click on the Report Parameters item below the Data Cubes.
 Select New Parameter.
 You'll be rewarded with this dialog:

 ![Screenshot][180]